Getting Started with Google

 Search Console also monitors your website security.
 (Note: it does not protect, it only monitors).
 This is an unfortunate reality of the digital world.
 Hackers are always using robots and various methods to see if they can get into websites.
 They do it for a lot of really stupid reasons- even you don’t have payment or personal information on your site.
 If they succeed in getting access, it can hurt your website rankings, because Google can tell when your site has been compromised and it won’t show your website in search results if hackers have breached it.
 The Google Search Console is the tool that reports these security breaches and it will trigger an alert if it detects malicious code hidden in your site.

-Once you have gained access to GSC, share it with us at firstname.lastname@example.org or a vendor of your choice.
+Once you have gained access to GSC, share it with us at firstname.lastname@example.org.
 Share Access to GSC

 Next, we’ll make sure you’re connected to Google Analytics. https://support.google.com/analytics/answer/1008015?hl=en